Whimsy Stick

 The homemade flirt pole failure mode nobody talks about

 A DIY flirt pole doesn’t fail gradually the way worn equipment usually does.
-Knots that have been under load repeatedly can hold through dozens of sessions and then slip all at once — and when the pole-to-line connection fails mid-session, the hardware at that connection point goes toward the dog at chase speed.
+Knots that have been under load repeatedly can hold through dozens of sessions and then slip all at once, and when the pole-to-line connection fails mid-session, the hardware at that connection point goes toward the dog at chase speed.
 Inspect every connection point before every session.
 Use a secondary tie on all knots.
 Retire any component that shows wear at a connection point.

-What Professional Design Actually Changes vs. a DIY Flirt Pole
+What Professional Design Actually Changes

 Designed failure modes are how the equipment behaves when it reaches end of life.
 Professional materials degrade in ways you can see and inspect.
 Kevlar shows wear visibly before it fails.
-Most DIY flirt pole materials don’t give you that warning — things hold, then suddenly they don’t.
+Most DIY flirt pole materials don’t give you that warning.
+Things hold, then suddenly they don’t.

 I’ve seen a lot of dogs described as “not responding” to flirt pole work.
-Most of the time they were responding fine — to a homemade pole that moved like a dead fish because the line was too stiff or too elastic.
+Most of the time they were responding fine, to a homemade pole that moved like a dead fish because the line was too stiff or too elastic.
 The tool matters more than people think.

-— Christopher Lee Moran, Instinctual Balance Dog Training · Coaldale, CO
+Christopher Lee Moran, Instinctual Balance Dog Training

 Factor

-$5 – $15
+$5 to $15

-Lifespan (daily use, driven dog)
+Lifespan (daily, driven dog)

-Weeks to a few months
+Weeks to months

 Years

-Line behavior
+Line type

-Smooth, no snap-back
+Kevlar, no snap-back

 Chase arc radius

-Engineered for wide running arcs
+Engineered wide arcs

 Failure mode

-Sudden — hardware toward dog
+Sudden, hardware toward dog

-Gradual and visible before failure
+Gradual, visible before failure

-Retie manually each time
+Retie manually

 Quick-swap replaceable